Fornalutx

 Fornalutx and Sóller are both perfect areas for cycling tourism, the newly renovated road system makes it a joy to discover the weaving roads and many hairpin turns of the Tramuntana.
 If you are really looking for a unique experience in these areas, do the Sa Calobra climb.
 With its 26 hairpin turns, average gradient of 7% in less than 10km of stretch, the Sa Calobra climb is one of the most unique and intriguing trips you can do in Mallorca.

-The best places to stay in Fornalutx
+What are the best places to stay in Fornalutx

 Annual events in Fornalutx